swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

  )
 ```

-If both proposals are implemented in the same release, the accepted SE-0435 API would be added with the proposed naming change.
+The changes in [SE-0435: Swift Language Version Per Target](https://github.com/apple/swift-evolution/blob/main/proposals/0435-swiftpm-per-target-swift-language-version-setting.md) have been implemented and released in pre-release versions of Swift 6.0.
+This proposal will add `swiftLanguageMode()` as a `SwiftSetting` and deprecate the `swiftLanguageVersion()` setting added by SE-0435 with a `renamed` annotation.

 #### Naming note